Beyond Self Improvement

 Yet taking breaks is counterintuitive to our multitasking culture.
 At the same time, not pausing goes against the natural rhythm of action followed by inaction.
 If we ignore these cycles long enough, stress accumulates until we burn out or break down.
 Micro pauses between tasks are opportunities to create space and slow the mind down, supplemented by longer periods of rest, refreshment, and renewal.

-Slowing down is a radical practice because it goes against our fundamental conditioning as if we need to be productive to constantly justify our existence.
-If we aren’t doing, producing, or achieving, what good are we to society?
+Slowing down is a radical practice because it goes against our fundamental conditioning as if we need to be productive to justify our existence constantly.
+What good are we to society if we aren’t doing, producing, or achieving?
 Resisting the tyranny of constant productivity and allowing ourselves to be is a rebellious act of self-love.

 Your Turn